grantcolley/dotnetwhat/README.md

 - Gen 1 - objects that survive a collection of Gen 0 are promoted to Gen 1, which serves as a buffer between short-lived objects and long-lived objects.
 - Gen 2 - objects that survive a collection of Gen 1 are considered long-lived objects and promoted to Gen 2.

 The [**LOH**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap) is sometimes referred to as generation 3.
+If an object is greater than or equal to 85,000 bytes in size, it's considered a large object and allocated on the [**LOH**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap).
+This number was determined by performance tuning.

 #### Releasing Memory
 [**Garbage collection**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#what-happens-during-a-garbage-collection) is the process of releasing and compacting [**heap memory**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#the-managed-heap) and occurs most frequently in Gen0.
+The [**LOH**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap#loh-performance-implications) and Gen 2 are collected together, if either one's threshold is exceeded, a generation 2 collection is triggered.

 **Phases of Garbage Collection**
 - **Suspension:** *all managed threads are suspended except for the thread that triggered the garbage collection*